publicclass/netchan/Readme.md

 ## Testing

-  Because Node 0.8 lacks ArrayBuffer#slice it must be ran with Node 0.9.4+.
+  Because Node 0.8 lacks ArrayBuffer#slice it must be ran with Node 0.9.4+ but it will fail on 0.9.7 because of [a regression](https://github.com/joyent/node/issues/4626).

   To unit test simply run: